 Moldova is pursuing financial sustainability for immunization services through legislation.
-The Sabin Sustainable Immunization Financing (SIF) Program began its efforts in Moldova in July 2015.
+Sabin’s Sustainable Immunization Financing (SIF) Program worked with officials in Moldova from 2015 to 2018.

 Immunization Program Structure

 Moldova’s National Immunization Program (NIP) is located within the Ministry of Health and is managed by the National Center of Public Health.

 Over the period 2006-2014, Moldova’s Gross National Income rose from US$1,030 to $2,550 per capita, a 148 percent increase.
 According to the WHO/UNICEF Joint Reporting Form (JRF), the Moldovan government spent $16 on routine immunization per surviving infant in 2010.
 By 2014, this figure had risen to $43, a 169 percent increase.
 In addition, the government share of total routine immunization expenditures jumped from 58 percent to 67 percent over the period.
 Since 2010, Moldova has reported inconsistently on JRF financial indicators.
 The data nonetheless suggest that Moldova has progressed towards country ownership of its immunization program.
 Among SIF countries, Moldova ranked fourth in terms of routine immunization spending per surviving infant in 2016.

 Article 36 of the Constitution of the Republic of Moldova (1994) guarantees the right to health protection and to minimum health insurance provided by the state.
 Health insurance has been mandatory since 2004 under the Law on Mandatory Health Insurance.

 Moldova’s National Health Policy (2007) decrees that children should have universal access to essential health services, including vaccination.
 The National Immunization Programme provides free routine immunizations to children and other high risk individuals.
 The Programme provides universal immunization against specific diseases such as Hepatitis B, and has expanded its disease targets over time.